blep/lite3/examples/buffer_api/08-comprehensive-features-binary-format-explained.md

             *   Integer value is 20. `20 >> 2 = 5`.
             *   Therefore, the Key is 5 bytes long.
 *   **Inline Nodes**: When a Value Type is `OBJECT` (6) or `ARRAY` (7), the "Value Bytes" are actually a full 96-byte Node structure starting immediately.
+    *   **Optimization**: Because the Node structure starts with a `GenType` field (Lower 8 bits = Type), and the Entry Value starts with a Type Tag byte, these two fields perfectly overlap.
+The Type Tag of the Entry effectively *is* the first byte of the Inline Node's header.
+This saves 1 byte for every nested structure.

 ### Root Node (Offsets 0-96)